DocNow/catalog/src/datasets/20200322-coronavirus-tweets.md

   - Covid-19
   - Coronavirus
   - Epidemiology
+notification: >-
-notification: 'Yes, via @SocialFeedMgr, once the initial dataset was collected. '
+  Yes, via @SocialFeedMgr, once the initial dataset was collected and in tweets announcing updates to the dataset.
 optout: 'Not currently. '
 contact: >-
   Yes, we direct content creators to email sfm@gwu.edu or they can contact us